ILO -OSH

 (b) The term equal remuneration for men and women workers for work of equal value refers to rates of remuneration established without discrimination based on sex.

-For the purpose of this Convention the term discrimination includes—
+For this Convention, the term discrimination includes—

 Summary